TechGrounds-Cloud8/cloud8-Rolfsijtema/week8cloud8/Functions AWS.md

 **DIGITAL CLOUD**

-AWS Config:
+AWS Config: is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources
-IAM: is global!
+IAM: is globally managed.
 Cost Management: show the overall cost of EC2
 Budgets: setup budgets and get notes when exeded Billing preferences: compare departments
 Look at cost per application, number of requests, read data
 VPC: virtual private cloud,  in a VPC deploy ur resources
 Elasticy: system is ready to receive lots of sudden data.
-Legacy IT, is the old model of IT compare to AWS/cloud computing
+Legacy IT: is the old model of IT compare to AWS/cloud computing
 Elastisearch: Elasticsearch is a distributed search and analytics engine built on Apache Lucene.
 Private cloud: VMware Microsoft, RedHat, openstack Public cloud: AWS, Azure, google cloud
 Hybrid cloud: combination of on premises and privatecloud.
 Multicloud: 2 or more public clouds at the same time.

-IaaS: Install ur application on it, heaving a room in a hotel.
+IaaS: infrastructure as a service:  Install ur application on it, heaving a room in a hotel.
-Paas: all you manage is the data and codes  Elastic Beanstalk
+Paas: Platform as a service: all you manage is the data and codes example: Elastic Beanstalk
 SaaS: software as service: all you need to do is create an account, and use the software as a service.
 In a private model you have to manage everything urself.
 Scaling out: vertical: more Virtual Machines
 Scaling UP: same EC2 but more CPU more memory, faster VMachines Database Scaling out: spread the Dataload fault tolerance: built in redundancy, more CPU's more HD's make sure everything keeps on running
-EC2: OS of EC2 are AMI machine images (you can choose serveral services) EBS is storage on the EC2 (elastic block storage) Storage types:
+EC2: OS of EC2 are the AMI machine images (you can choose serveral services) EBS is storage on the EC2 (elastic block storage) Storage types:
 Block storage: (EBS) virtual HD in the cloud, internal or network attached.